meetapandit/equity_market_analysis/README.md

 ### Overview:
 - Spring Capital (hypothetical enterprise) collects data on trades and quotes from multiple exchanges every day.
 - Their data team creates data platforms and pipelines that provide the firm with insights through merging data points and y calculating key indicators.
-- Spring Capital’s business analysts want to better understand their raw quote data by referencing specific trade indicators which occur whenever their quote data is generated, including:
+- Spring Capital’s business analysts want to better understand their raw quote data by referencing specific trade indicators that occur whenever their quote data is generated, including:
   - Latest trade price
   - Prior day closing price
   - 30-minute moving average trade price (Average price over the past 30 minutes, constantly updated.
-This is a common indicator which smooths the price trend and cuts down noise.)
+This is a common indicator that smooths the price trend and cuts down noise.)

 As a data engineer, you are asked to build a data pipeline that produces a dataset including the above indicators for the business analysts.